-6.2 Upstream constant load with one piece flow
+6.2 Upstream constant load

 Here, a discharging scenario with a constant load for every type of the three products is considered.
 The load strategy is considered to expose the performance of the both QLE and CP confronting with two controversial aspects of load and demand (constant load and sine demand).